カテゴリー: Fiction British

 It has all the good female characters.

 After the war a woman now lives modestly with her mother, they decide to rent out a room but she falls for the young beautiful wife.
-And yes it all goes wrong.
+And yes we'll have a crime scene and it all goes wrong.

 They're in love but who manipulates who?
 But is it manipulation or true love?